HPI-Information-Systems/DendroTime/README.md

 > Horizontal axis shows relative runtime w.r.t the PARALLEL baseline runtime and vertical axis shows dendrogram similarity w.r.t to the exact dendrogram (= quality).

-### DendroTime vs. JET
+### DendroTime vs. JET and HappieClust

-Although JET is an approximate approach for calculating fast HAC sketches, it is on average slower than DendroTime.
+Although JET and HappieClust are approximate approaches for calculating fast HAC sketches, they are on average slower than DendroTime.
-For larger datasets, JET's Python overhead diminishes and it is indeed faster.
+For larger datasets and excessively costly dissimilarity measures (i.a.
+KDTW), their Python overheads diminish and they are indeed faster.
 Nevertheless, DendroTime achieves for all datasets at least similar quality after the same runtime.

 ### DendroTime vs. PARALLEL